ChrisB55/BJJ-Express-App/README.md

 ## Jiu Jitsu Positions Web App

 ### Intro
-This web app will provide a list of moves and common scenarios from each of the major brazilian jiu jitsu positions.
-It is built with the Express (4.14.0) web framework thru the Node.JS runtime environment.
+This web app provide a list of common escapes and counters used in brazilian jiu jitsu.
+It is built with the Express (4.14.0) web framework thru the Node.js runtime environment.
+In addition to Node.js and Express it utilizes EJS templating, Bootstrap and Gulp.
+An early version of the website can be viewed here: https://mybjjguide-app.herokuapp.com/.